elastic/elastic-charts/api/charts.api.md

 // @public (undocumented)
 export type ScaleContinuousType = typeof ScaleType.Linear | typeof ScaleType.Time | typeof ScaleType.Log | typeof ScaleType.Sqrt;

-// Warning: (ae-missing-release-tag) "ScaleLogOptions" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
-// @public (undocumented)
-export interface ScaleLogOptions {
-    xLogBase?: LogBase;
-    xLogMinLimit?: number;
-    yLogBase?: LogBase;
-    yLogMinLimit?: number;
-}

 // Warning: (ae-missing-release-tag) "ScaleOrdinalType" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)